EXPLORE THE OUTLYING ISLANDS

 Tiny Peng Chau with its temples, shrines, pavilions, beach and scenic views from Finger Hill still has plenty of traditional Chinese character and a rural feel in places.
 It can easily be explored in a half-day or included as a port of call in an “island-hopping” day trip.

-Tiny Peng Chau still has a rural feel
+Tiny Peng Chau has a rural feel but was once a hive of industry

 EXPLORE LAMMA <link